 Minister of Environment, Water and Agriculture and chairman of SALIC’s board of directors, Abdulrahman Al-Fadley, and Minister of Transport, Saleh Al-Jasser, attended the ceremony where the president of Mawani, Saad Al-Khalb, and the CEO of SALIC, Sulaiman Al-Rumaih, signed the agreement.

 The strategic location of the terminal at Yanbu Port will benefit the country by bolstering the influx of grain from all over the globe.
 Minister of transport Al-Jasser testified to this advantageous location.
-He stated that the port’s proximity to local and region markets in the Red Sea Basin and Horn of Africa will prove to be a competitive advantage in the future.
+He stated that the port’s proximity to local and regional markets in the Red Sea Basin and the Horn of Africa will prove to be a competitive advantage in the future.